Central Wall Rock Climbing

 The quality of the rock and the climbing on the Central Wall is excellent, and the difficulty varies.
 The wall is home to some of the best easy routes in the Piedmont, and also has some high quality moderate lines and a few hard ones that have not yet been listed on this site.

 Once you've taken the left onto the powerline road, walk for a few minutes until you see a park sign on the right pointing to the Sentinel Buttress trail.
 Turn right and head up the trail, following signs for the Sentinel Buttress.
 Once you get close to the wall, the trail splits and either heads left toward the Central Wall or right toward the Sentinel Buttress.
 Take the left and you'll meet the wall somewhere near Washboard and Hopscotch.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Central Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Central Wall:

 Featured Route For Central Wall

 Plastic Cat 5.12b 7b 26 VIII+ 26 E5 6b